 Twitch and AWS

-Part of AWS is Amazon’s Lumberyard game development platform.
+Amazon’s Lumberyard free game development platform is integrated with AWS, allowing developers to develop and host games on Amazon serves.
 This provides game developers with Twitch integration for new titles, giving them a channel through which they can foster engagement in the gaming community.
 As the success of games like Fortnite, League of Legends, and Dota 2, as well as Twitch itself, demonstrates, the social aspect of gaming is more important than ever.
 This integration is set to be a considerable boon to developers looking to build communities and longevity around their games.

 Twitch subscriber revenue